tmtsoftware/esw-web-app-example/docs/src/main/flows/base-flow.md

 ```

 ### Add a Route for our implementation
-Next, we will provide the routing that links our HTTP request methods on endpoints to backend server processing
+Next, we will provide the routing that links our HTTP request methods or endpoints to backend server processing
 created in our implementation class `RaDecImpl`.

 First, we need to inject a reference to an implementation of our service API to the routes, so that the appropriate